Sbh321/encryptify/README.md

 4.  **Run the development server:**

     ```
-    npm run serve
+    npm run dev
     ```

-    The website will be available at http://localhost:8080.
+    The website will be available at http://localhost:3000.

 ## Contribution